Rapptz/discord.py/docs/api.rst

     .. attribute:: stream

-        Represents the invite directing to a stream.
+        The invite targets a stream.

 Async Iterator
 ----------------